Woman smiles as she holds a digital tablet.

 Keeping your student credit card open after graduation

-However, there are benefits to closing a card, especially if it has high fees or if you're finding it hard to manage multiple credit accounts responsibly.
-Simplifying your finances and reducing the temptation to overspend can be good reasons to close a card.
-The decision should be based on your personal financial situation and goals.
+However, closing the account may be worth the potential drawbacks if it has high fees or if you want another rewards credit card but have trouble juggling multiple cards.
+Simplifying your finances and reducing the temptation to overspend are often good reasons to close a card.
+The right decision depends on your personal financial situation and goals.

 Upgrading your student credit card after graduation

-Additionally, this upgrade often comes with a range of added benefits, such as a higher credit limit, better rewards programs, and additional perks, which may be more aligned with your financial needs after graduation.
-Keeping the same account for a long time helps build a good credit history, which is good for your credit score.
+A traditional card may come with a range of added benefits, such as a higher credit limit, better rewards rate, or other perks that may be more aligned with your financial needs after graduation.

 What happens to your Discover student credit card after graduation?

-Your Discover student credit card will not undergo any changes after graduating from college.
-The account's terms, conditions, and features remain consistent, maintaining the same status and benefits you received as a student.
+Your Discover student credit card account doesn’t change after you graduate from college.
+The account’s terms, conditions, rewards, and features remain the same.

-There is no automatic transition or changes to your credit card simply because you have completed your education.
-For example, if you have the Discover it® Student Chrome credit card, you’ll continue to earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.1
+If you have the Discover it® Student Chrome credit card, you’ll continue to earn 2% Cashback Bonus® at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically2 after graduation.

 Do student credit cards become obsolete after graduation?